Physics-50/Module-1/docs/syllabus.md

 # Course Structure
 In this course you will work on three modules that each will last several weeks.
 (There is also a 1 week interlude referred to as module 1.5 between modules 1 and 2).
 In each week of each module, you will start by reading the online manual (linked on Sakai) and completing the associated embedded miniquestions, due by the start of your lab period.
-Each week you will submit a checkpoint via Gradescope, due three days later.
+Each week you will submit a checkpoint via Gradescope, due four days later.

 Deadlines for checkpoints will be as follows:
-Monday sections: due Thursdays at 10pm
+Monday sections: due Fridays at 10pm
-Wednesday sections: due Saturdays at 10pm
+Wednesday sections: due Sundays at 10pm
-Thursday sections: due Sundays at 10pm
+Thursday sections: due Mondays at 10pm
-Friday sections: due Mondays at 10pm
+Friday sections: due Tuesdays at 10pm

 Finally, at the end of each module you will submit a module deliverable via Gradescope.
 Deadlines for the deliverables will follow the same calendar.